-A couple of months ago, my aunt practiced 1-month long water fast which means she only drank water throughout the day, no food, no teas, no coffees, no milk not even coconut water or lime water.
+A couple of months ago, my aunt practised 1-month long water fast which means she only drank water throughout the day, no food, no tea, no coffees, no milk not even coconut water or lime water.
 In short, it was nothing but just water!!

 When I got to know of this I was initially taken aback.
 I rushed to my aunt and asked if she was alright and to ask what was the need to punish the body in this manner.
 To which my aunt’s reply was –“I am doing this for religious purposes”.
 Any act done for religious purposes is something I barely understand.

 I am aware that fasting is an ancient spiritual practice in many religions across the world.
 Also, Fasting gives inner strength and confidence.
 But, like most of the traditional remedies, beliefs and practices have scientific reasoning and benefits attached, I was pretty sure water fasting too would have some.
 I researched on the benefits of ‘water only fast’ and was astonished to see multiple articles on the same that stated the various benefits of ‘Water Fasting’.
 Broadly, the benefits lie on the basic belief that the human body has self-healing abilities.